adamkovesdi/drupalstack/README.md

 ### Part 1: Testing a drupal site (service level ping)

-A RESTful ruby web application implemented using Sinatra to test a Drupal site for response code/content.
+A Ruby REST web application implemented using Sinatra to test a Drupal site for response code/content.

 A site is considered live when:
 - HTTP GET request returns status code 200 OK